Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Preparations for the proof of

-The intersection theory for punctured pseudoholomorphic curves in almost-complex manifolds of dimension $4$ with cylindrical ends was developed by Siefring \cite{siefring} in the non-degenerate case, and by Siefring--Wendl \cite{siefringwendl} in the Morse-Bott case.\footnote{At the time of writing, this work is still in preparation.
-However, the fact that one can extend Siefring's intersection theory to the Morse-Bott setting is widely accepted by experts, and has already been used in many applications.} We refer to \cite{wendlintersection} and \cite[Appendix A.3]{wendlduke} for an overview of this theory in both the non-degenerate and Morse-Bott settings.
+The intersection theory for punctured pseudoholomorphic curves in almost-complex manifolds of dimension $4$ with cylindrical ends was developed by Siefring \cite{siefring} in the non-degenerate case, and by Siefring--Wendl \cite{siefringwendl} in the Morse--Bott case.\footnote{At the time of writing, this work is still in preparation.
+However, the fact that one can extend Siefring's intersection theory to the Morse--Bott setting is widely accepted by experts, and has already been used in many applications.} We refer to \cite{wendlintersection} and \cite[Appendix A.3]{wendlduke} for an overview of this theory in both the non-degenerate and Morse--Bott settings.